Noctalgia

 and Tour of Northumberland libraries and community centres, 2024

-Commissioned as part of Northumberland National Parks 10th anniversary as a International Dark Skies Park, Noctalgia celebrated the night sky and the changing relationship to darkness for humans, animals and plants due to artificial light.
+Commissioned as part of Northumberland National Parks 10th anniversary as a International Dark Skies Park, Noctalgia celebrated the night sky and the changing relationship to darkness.
 Noctalgia is a new term invented by astronomers Aparna Venkatesan and John Barentine to describe the pain associated with losing access to the night sky due to light pollution: "noctalgia," meaning "sky grief."

 Referencing an Orrery, a mechanical model that maps the movements of stars, planets and moons, the kenetic light sculptures explored Northumbria’s ecology and celestial connections.